Karl Farkas: Biography

 From 1957 onward, he appeared on a regular basis in broadcasting and later on the Austrian TV channel, ORF.
 Very popular were his Balances, e.g. balance of the year, balance of the month, etc.

-Farkas also is the main character in the Austrian revue comic book Der Bloede und der Gscheite (engl.: The Stupid and the Smart One), released in 2014, drawn by illustrator Reinhard Trinkler and based on the classic 'Doppelconférences' by Hugo Wiener.
+Farkas also is the main character in the Austrian revue comic book Der Blöde und der Gscheite (engl.: The Stupid and the Smart One), released in 2014, drawn by illustrator Reinhard Trinkler and based on the classic Doppelconférences by Hugo Wiener.